Girish2803/ola-uber.github.io/README.md

 ### Dijkstra's Algorithm
 This can be used to find the shortest path between two points, which is essential for route optimization.
 [Click here to view the implementation](djikstrals.cpp)

+### A Search Algorithm*
+An advanced version of Dijkstra's for faster route finding using heuristics.